vanhoangkha/Networking-fundamentals/Day51_DHCP_Snooping.md

                 - MATCH = FORWARD
                 - MISMATCH = DISCARD
         - RELEASE / DECLINE messages:
-            - Check if the Gói tin’S SOURCE Địa chỉ IP and the receiving Giao diện match the entry in the *DHCP Snooping BINDING TABLE*
+            - Check if the Gói tin’S SOURCE Địa chỉ IP and the receiving Interface match the entry in the *DHCP Snooping BINDING TABLE*
                 - MATCH = FORWARD
                 - MISMATCH = DISCARD